 Cancer Care Ontario is recommending the gradual resumption of cervical cancer screening for those who are due or overdue.
 Talk to your midwife if you due or overdue for your Pap test so that we can make arrangements for this to be done.

 We have removed all the toys and we ask you not to touch the lending library books in the waiting room to reduce the number of objects that are touched and to make cleaning easier.

 We will continue to wipe off surfaces in our clinic rooms and wash our hands or use hand sanitizer in between clients.
 We ask that you also use hand sanitizer when you arrive for your appointment that is available at the front desk.
 For the time being we will be restricting other family members from coming into clinic visits.
 All pregnant clients will have a 15 minute in person appointment followed by a phone appointment with family members as needed.

-Michael Garron Hospital:
+*New Information* Michael Garron Hospital:

 The birthing unit is equipped with items (PPE) required to care for pregnant people with COVID-19.
 All people entering the hospital will be screened for CoVID-19.
 You can only enter the Coxwell Ave entrance when going to Labour and Delivery regardless of time of day.
 If you are less than 20 weeks gestation and require emergency services you will go to the emergency entrance and seek care there.
 Labouring clients can have 1 support person for the duration of their stay, this person is not interchangeable with another.
 All other appointments at the hospital can have one person accompanying you.
 Children under the age of 16 will not be able to visit the hospital at this time.